Corps Hubertia Freiburg: Unique features of Corps Hubertia: fencing, firearms and friendship

 Hunting in general and the experience with other Corps brothers specifically has a very high standing within the fraternity.
 Many of the alumni provide the hunting location and hospitality to members as well as invited guests, often organizing joint events with the younger members from Freiburg.
 The tradition strengthens bonds across different age groups and usually forms and deepens lifelong friendships.

 Corps form relationships with each other that are the basis for regular visits and various forms of support between the fraternities.
 One of Hubertia's relationships, yet, is an exceptional one: The bond formed with the Corps Friso-Cheruskia (WSC) in Karlsruhe established a bridge between the two main Corps associations, the KSCV and the WSC.
-This brigding bond is unique for all Corps in Europe.
+This bridging bond is unique for all Corps in Europe.
 Hubertia continued to form relationships with like-minded Corps, as elaborated in the following section.

 Relationships with other Corps

 In chronological order.
 Links to the German Wikipedia are in process of being translated and currently indicated with "ge".